 How much you can borrow

 The amount that you can borrow depends on your age and on the value of your home.
 Reverse mortgages are constructed in such a way that the loan and the interest from it do not exceed the home’s value.
 Another thing that sets reverse mortgages aside from regular mortgages is the fact that the borrower can choose how to get the loan.
-You can either have a monthly term payment, a monthly tenure payment, a line of credit, a lump-sum check, or a combination of monthly payments and a line of credit.
+You can either have a monthly term payment, a monthly tenure payment, a line of credit, a lump-sum check, or a combination of these options.

 Of course, there are also some downsides to reverse mortgages.
 If the homeowner has no other assets besides the home, once he or she dies, the property will go to the lender.
 Thus, the homeowner’s heirs will get nothing, unless they agree to pay back the loan.